SpecterOps/Nemesis/docs/submit_to_nemesis.md

 ***Note: On the first run of the script Poetry will install all needed dependencies.***

 Below are some example usage scenarios:
-* Submit all files in a folder
+* Submit all files in a folder:
 ```
 ./scripts/submit_to_nemesis.sh --folder ./sample_files:
 ```